articleIcon-icon

 💡Once you've found a suitable candidate, Deel can perform an initial assessment to ensure they meet the LMIA criteria.
 We’ll then contact the candidate to gather the required documents to support their application, such as their passport, work experience documentation, police clearance certificate, and medical documents.

-Deel's global mobility team can draft the LMIA application and prepare the work permit application on your behalf.
-The average processing time is 2-4 months, depending on the employee's country of citizenship.
+Deel's immigration experts can draft the LMIA application and prepare the work permit application on your behalf.
+Depending on the employee's country of citizenship, the average processing time is 2-4 months.

 We can also add family members such as spouses and dependent children to the candidate's visa application and support them in obtaining open work permits, allowing them to work for any employer in any occupation without being tied to a specific job offer or location.

-Discover which Canadian visas Deel can support here and get our free Canadian immigration guide.
+Discover which visas Deel can support here and get our free Canadian immigration guide.

 Step 5: Provide a copy of the LMIA letter to the temporary foreign worker